userappstore/express-authorized-app-stores/readme.md

 ## The end result

-If the request came from a recognized app store or your own Dashboard server these properties will be appended to the `request` object:
+If the request came from a recognized app store or your own Dashboard server these properties will be appended to the `request` object, transferred from the request headers.

     req.verified = true
     req.dashboardServer = "https://yours_or_app_store"